Veggie Kabobs are so easy to make, and they are a huge crowd-pleaser at summer barbecues or any time of year!

 - Place dice tofu and vegetables into the large bowl with marinade.
 Allow to marinate for at least 30-minutes.
 Longer is better.
 A great option is to marinate in the refrigerator all day or overnight to enhance flavor.

-- Use wooden or metal skewers and skew all the veggies and tofu as pictured in article.
+- Use wooden or stainless skewers and skew all the veggies and tofu as pictured in the article.

-- Cook on hot grill for 20-30 minutes, turning often to cook evenly.
+- Cook on a hot grill for 20-30 minutes, turning often to cook evenly.

 - Serve with salad, baked potato, or corn on the cob.